On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

 If $\alpha\kappa\leq 1$, we prove weak convergence of finite-dimensional laws towards an $\alpha$-stable stochastic process.
 In the subcritical case $\alpha\kappa<1$, the limit process is non-L\'evy, whereas in the critical case $\alpha\kappa=1$, it is an $\alpha$-stable L\'evy process.
 In the supercritical case $\alpha\kappa>1$ we prove convergence in probability to a (nontrivial) stochastic process.

-In order to prove our results, we make use of the representation of $(S_n,\,n\in\N_0)$ in terms of cluster sizes established in~\eqref{eq:connecSharkClusters}.
-More precisely, recalling Corollary~\ref{cor:linkDiskCont}, we shall work in the continuous setting of Section~\ref{sec:continuousPAT} ) and use the abbreviation
+In order to prove our results, we make use of the representation of $(S_n,n\in\N)$ in terms of cluster sizes established in~\eqref{eq:connecSharkClusters}.
+More precisely, recalling Corollary~\ref{cor:linkDiskCont}, we shall work in the continuous setting of Section~\ref{sec:continuousPAT} and define

-for the size of the $i$th percolation cluster of $T^{(p)}$ stopped at time $\tau_n$.
+to be the size of the $i$th percolation cluster of $T^{(p)}$ stopped at time $\tau_n$.

-For fixed $i\in\N$, we may view $n\mapsto |c_{i,n}|$ as an increasing $\N_0$-valued process in $n$.
+For fixed $i\in\N$, we may view $n\mapsto |c_{i,n}|$ as an increasing $\N\cup\{0\}$-valued process.
 It readily follows that~\eqref{eq:connecSharkClusters} can be strengthened to an equality in law for processes, namely